jinix23/project/README.md

 - SQL: Competent in querying databases and managing large datasets.

 ## Contact
-Feel free to reach out if you have any questions or if you would like to collaborate on a project.
+Feel free to reach out if you have any questions.
 You can contact me via xuj86@gmail.com or connect with me on https://www.linkedin.com/in/jinixu/.